valhuber/ApiLogicServer/README.md

 * **Key Takeaway:** you do **not** need to repeat the `ApiLogicServer create` command to restart the server.

-You can also run using your IDE, as discussed below -- see **Debug**.
+You can also run using your IDE, as discussed below -- see **Debug, using your IDE**.

 ### Customize with your IDE